 - Do you want others to be allowed to make commercial uses of your work?

 - If you allow others to modify your work, do you want them to share alike (to make their derivative work allowed to be modified)?

 Creative Commons offers a series of six licenses based on their answers to these questions.
-These license all have a legal code, a human-readable summary, and machine readable code so search engines can index Creative Commons licensed materials.
-The least restrictive license is known as CC BY, which states that anyone can use the material in anyway as long as the original work is credited.
-The most restrictive is CC BY NC ND, which allows other users to download and share the work, but not to modify or sell the work in anyway.
-A summary of the six licenses can be found here: http://creativecommons.org/licenses/.
+These licenses all have a legal code, a human-readable summary, and machine readable code so search engines can index Creative Commons licensed materials.
+There are six Creative Commons Licenses from which to choose.

 Creative Commons also hosts a search engine that searches for Creative Commons licensed materials: http://search.creativecommons.org/.
 The page provides access to seven different search tools: Google’s Web search for general materials, Google Images and flickr for images, blip.tv for video, jamendo for music, and SpinXpress and Wikimedia Commons for multiple media forms.